-Section 4.3 introduced the concept of a technology portfolio and identified the PRM component of the Commonwealth Technology Portfolio (CTP) as the executive branch repository for new Commonwealth investments of \$250,000 or more and the Capability Technology Management component of the CTP as the repository of all current IT operational information information the agency needs to manage their technology investments regardless of the cost.
+Section 4.3 introduced the concept of a technology portfolio and identified the PRM component of the Commonwealth Technology Portfolio (CTP) as the executive branch repository for new Commonwealth investments of \$250,000 or more and the Capability Technology Management component of the CTP as the repository of all current IT operational information and the Agency Technology Portfolio (ATP) as a repository for well as all the IT investment current operational information the agency needs to manage their technology investments regardless of the cost.
 A technology portfolio is a necessary concept and management tool to enable effective oversight of the complex arrangement of business needs, potential and current IT investments, and related projects, procurements, and services that fall within the scope of the ITIM methodology.